davidkristoffersen/dotfiles/README.md

-# Config files
+# Manjaro dotfiles

-This repository contain all my linux configuration files
+This repository contain all my linux configuration files and scripts